Which Streaming Service is Best for Horror? A Ranking (2024)

 9. Disney+

-Pros: Small collection of family friendly Halloween classics.
+Pros: Collection of family friendly Halloween classics.

-With that said, there is a small array of classic, family friendly Halloween content to which Disney holds the rights, such as The Nightmare Before Christmas and Hocus Pocus.
+With that said, there is a small array of classic, family friendly Halloween content to which Disney holds the exclusive rights, such as The Nightmare Before Christmas and Hocus Pocus.
 Beyond those flagship titles, which form the crux of Disney’s Halloween marketing, you have an odd array of Disney Channel original movies such as Halloweentown, Mr. Boogedy and Don’t Look Under the Bed.
 And don’t sleep on the possibly unintentional frights of the famously weird Return to Oz, either.
 Here’s our ranking of the best Halloween content on Disney+.

 8. Paramount+